Basel S-Bahn

 The Basel S-Bahn (Trinationale S-Bahn Basel, RER trinational de Bâle) has provided an S-Bahn-style rail service connecting the Basel metropolitan area since 1997 in Switzerland, Germany and France.
 It consists of eight suburban train lines, including four that operate across borders.

-The S-Bahn is operated by the Swiss Federal Railways (SBB CFF FFS), its German subsidiary SBB GmbH, the German DB, and the French SNCF Mobilités.
+The S-Bahn is operated by the Swiss Federal Railways (SBB CFF FFS), its German subsidiary SBB GmbH, the German DB, and the French SNCF Voyageurs.
 The responsible transport authorities are the Swiss cantons of Basel-City, Basel-Country, Aargau, Solothurn, Jura; the German state of Baden-Württemberg and the French region of Grand Est. Since 2018, they coordinate under the name trireno the future extension of the S-Bahn.

+The services connect with those of Aargau S-Bahn, Breisgau S-Bahn, Schaffhausen S-Bahn, Zürich S-Bahn and other regional train services (Chemins de fer du Jura, DB Regio Baden-Württemberg, TER Grand Est).

 Operations

 Due to various factors, the service frequency of the five suburban train lines is not the same.
 Lines S1 (between Basel SBB and Stein-Säckingen) and S3 (between Olten and Laufen) with a large patronage run every half hour.
 Lines with medium ridership (TER, RB30, RB27, S5 and S6) operate every half hour during peak hours and generally at hourly intervals during off-peak hours and on weekends.
 Lines with low ridership (S1 between Stein-Säckingen and Laufenburg/Frick, S3 between Laufen and Porrentruy and S9) operate at hourly intervals.
 Due to operating in three countries, this pattern of operations is not only determined by demand, but also by the various national and local governments involved.

 Two S-Bahn services operate on each of the lines between Basel SBB and Pratteln and between Lörrach-Stetten and Steinen, resulting in a 15 minute frequency on these lines.
 During peak hours additional services operate.